Synthesizing Forestry Images Conditioned on Plant Phenotype Using a Generative Adversarial Network: Experiments

 \subsubsection{Ablation Study on Self-Attention Modules}

-In order to measure the impact of self-attention modules on the performance of our GAN architecture, we train the GAN model for the Harvard Forest after excluding self-attention modules.
-Figure \ref{fig:SSIM_HARV_Without_SA} shows the similarity scores obtained between the test images and the corresponding generated images by the model trained without self-attention modules.
-The comparison with the similarity scores achieved with self-attention modules for Harvard Forest shown on Figure \ref{fig:SSIM} reveals that the addition of self-attention modules improves the quality of the generated images in terms of SSIM index as well as adjusted-SSIM index.
-We observe that 9\% and 39.9\% of the synthetic images of Harvard Forest, respectively, obtain SSIM and adjusted-SSIM index more than 0.3 (lower bound of the benchmark described in Section \ref{subsubsec:quality}) without self-attention modules, whereas 21\% and 43.5\% of the synthetic images of the same forest site, respectively, achieve SSIM and adjusted-SSIM score more than 0.3 with self-attention modules.
+To evaluate the impact of self-attention modules on the performance of our GAN architecture, we train the GAN model for the Harvard Forest without incorporating self-attention modules.
+The similarity scores between the test images and their corresponding generated images for the model trained without self-attention are shown in Figure \ref{fig:SSIM_HARV_Without_SA}.
+A comparison with the similarity scores obtained with self-attention modules for Harvard Forest (Figure \ref{fig:SSIM}) reveals that the inclusion of self-attention modules improves the quality of the generated images in terms of both SSIM and adjusted-SSIM indices.
+Specifically, only 0.06\% and 0.09\% of the synthetic images for Harvard Forest, respectively, achieve SSIM and adjusted-SSIM indices greater than 0.3 (the lower bound of the benchmark described in Section \ref{subsubsec:quality}) without self-attention modules.
+In contrast, with self-attention modules, 21\% and 43.5\% of the synthetic images from Harvard Forest surpass this threshold, respectively.
+In addition, the FID score for synthetic images generated without self-attention modules from Harvard Forest is 115.1, whereas the inclusion of self-attention modules improves the FID score to 82.1.
+This demonstrates the effectiveness of self-attention modules in enhancing the performance of our GAN model.